AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 | SSDT-TB      | Thunderbolt fixes               |
 | SSDT-KEYMAP  | Keyboard remaps                 |
 | SSDT-EXTRAS  | Cosmetic device fixes, optional |

-1. Disable VT-d in BIOS.
-Probably best option if you don't need it in other OSes.
-2. Use DisableIOMapper quirk in OC.
-OC manual recommends this, but there are also reports that next option sometimes work better.

 ## Kexts